 Adoption.
-A legally recognized process that creates a parent-child relationship between individuals who are not biologically related to each other.
+A legally recognized process that creates a parent-child relationship between individuals who aren't biologically related to each other.

 Adoption agency.
 An agency licensed by the state to prepare adoptive parents, counsel birth parents, perform home studies, complete paperwork, place children in homes, and perform other adoption-related functions.

 Adoption agreement.
-The agreement in which the adoptive parent(s) and birth parent(s) put into writing their understanding of the terms of an adoption -- including the degree of communication and contact they will have with each other and with the adopted child.
+The agreement in which the adoptive parent(s) and birth parent(s) put into writing their understanding of the terms of an adoption -- including the degree of communication and contact they'll have with each other and with the adopted child.

 Adoption plan.
 The birth parent(s)'s decision to allow a biological child to be adopted into an adoptive family.